 Photo: Kristin Barlowe

-Montgomery Gentry’s journey into the front ranks of American music has been one of the most gratifying sagas of the past decade.
-Their road to gold and platinum albums, CMA and ACM awards, and a Grammy nomination has been paved both with musical integrity and an abiding respect for the people and the genre they represent.
+Montgomery Gentry’s journey into the front ranks of American music was one of the most gratifying sagas of the past decade.
+Their road to gold and platinum albums, CMA and ACM awards, and a Grammy nomination has been paved both with musical integrity and an abiding respect for the people and the genre they represented.

-Now in their 12th year on the national stage, Eddie Montgomery and Troy Gentry can look back on one of Country Music’s most impressive legacies.
-They have released more than 22 charted singles, with anthems like “My Town” and “Hell Yeah” becoming indelible parts of the honky-tonk landscape.
+Eddie Montgomery and Troy Gentry created one of Country Music’s most impressive legacies.
+They released more than 22 charted singles, with anthems like “My Town” and “Hell Yeah” becoming indelible parts of the honky-tonk landscape.
 They hit the top of the singles charts five times, with “If You Ever Stop Loving Me,” “Something To Be Proud Of”, “Lucky Man”, “Back When I Knew It All” and “Roll With Me”.
-Just off of a top ten hit with “Where I Come From”, they have released their second single, “So Called Life” off of their Rebels on the Run cd (Average Joe’s Entertainment).
+Just off of a top ten hit with “Where I Come From”, they released their second single, “So Called Life” off of their Rebels on the Run CD (Average Joe’s Entertainment).

-When not on the road, both Eddie Montgomery and Troy Gentry are avid grillers — and Big Green Egg owners!
-Turn up the music and try one of their favorites — Jim Beam Hamburgers.
+When not on the road, Eddie Montgomery is an avid griller — and a Big Green Egg owner!
+Turn up the music and try one of his favorites — Jim Beam Hamburgers.
 They are … Something To Be Proud Of!

 Set up the EGG for direct grilling at 375°F/190°C. Using your hands, combine all ingredients in a medium bowl, mixing just to combine.
 Divide meat into 4 portions and form each into patty using your hands.
 Grill for 4 to 6 minutes on both sides for medium-rare to medium doneness.
 If desired, place buns, cut side down on the grill, until toasted, about 1 to 2 minutes.
 Serve burgers on buns.